BSC-ES/pyhanami/docs/source/User-Guide.md

 )
 ```

-Perform the same analysis but using observational data to compute the EEOFs, and then calculate the bimodal ISO indices for both simulations and observations.
+With the following, the `bimodal_ISO` method will perform the same analysis as above but using observational data to compute the EEOFs, and then calculate the bimodal ISO indices for both simulations and observations.
 In this case, the mean monthly frequency (seasonality) of ISO events is compared between simulations and observations, and plotted together with the **TSS statistics**:

 ```python
 # Compute and plot bimodal ISO indices and TSS statistics performing an EEOF analysis on observational data